 This lesson describes how to create and run a GUI test that calls an API test.
-This enables you to test both layers of the MyFlights app in a single, unified test run.
+This enables you to test both layers of the MyFlight app in a single, unified test run.

-Add a copy of the original MyFlights test to your solution, where you can add a call to an API test.
+Add a copy of the original MyFlight test to your solution, where you can add a call to an API test.

 Start with UFT One and the MyFlight Application solution open.

-For more details, see Plan your test and create a solution.
+For more details, see Start UFT One and create a solution.